 - Honey or jaggery for taste

-Use the basic turmeric milk recipe and add nutmeg.
-Nutmeg helps you sleep.
+Add nutmeg to the basic turmeric milk recipe; nutmeg helps you sleep.

 - Raw organic honey